 The question now becomes, will cruises begin on November 1st?
 Probably not but extending month-to-month keeps all the important people at the table.
 Cruise lines and their health experts, government agencies, and politicians all continue to discuss the protocols, policies, and technologies that will allow the cruise industry to return before the end of the first quarter of 2021.

-I still believe now is the best time to book your next vacation whether that’s a cruise, a resort, or a quick getaway close to home and if you want unbiased assistance and advice use the contact form or call me at 844-483-6669.
+I still believe now is the best time to book your next vacation whether that’s a cruise, a resort, or a quick getaway close to home and if you want unbiased assistance call me at 844-483-6669.

 I also think (hope?) short cruises will still sail in late November or December of this year.
 With the information we gain, the testing technologies improving, and the protocols in place to ensure guests and crew are able to remain healthy and safe returning to service will soon include introducing the longer itineraries as more countries open their borders to American tourists.